kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 4. **Practical Implementation Considerations**: Academic research (including Gerards et al., 2015) has established strong theoretical foundations, which we extend by addressing practical deployment considerations like MLflow integration and scalable architecture.

-5. **Cross-Market Adaptability**: Extending market-specific solutions, our approach considers adaptability to diverse pricing environments, from advanced markets to evolving contexts like Curaçao.
+5. **Cross-Market Adaptability**: Extending market-specific solutions, our approach considers adaptability to diverse pricing environments, from developed markets to evolving contexts like Curaçao.

 Our Energy Management System builds upon these existing foundations by combining probabilistic device usage modeling with robust MILP optimization in a continuously learning framework, addressing these areas for advancement.